HSA

 Eligible OTC Medicines and Drugs

-• Family planning items (contraceptives, pregnancy tests, etc.)
+Family planning items (contraceptives, pregnancy tests, etc.) Pain relievers--internal/external (acetaminophen, ibuprofen, pain relief rub, etc.)

 Requiring Additional Documentation